Rudy Lai

 2023 Q3

-Hyundai and Kia invested $50 million in Canadian AI semiconductor company Tenstorrent to embed AI in future vehicles, signaling a major step in in-house AI hardware capabilities.
+Hyundai and Kia invested $50 million in Canadian AI semiconductor company Tenstorrent to integrate AI chips into future vehicle models.

 2023 Q2: no updates